EMoetez/End-to-End-LoanApproval/README.md

 # End-to-End-LoanApproval

-This project is an end-to-end solution for predicting loan approval using FastAPI and a machine learning model.
+This project is an end-to-end solution for predicting loan approval using FastAPI, a machine learning model, Elasticsearch, and Kibana.
 The application allows users to upload a JSON file containing loan application data and returns a prediction of whether the loan will be approved or rejected.

 ## Features